hermo/finpass/README.md

 Pre-built releases exist for Linux, macOS and Windows on amd64/arm64 platforms.
 See the releases for details.

 ## Development
-Clone the repo and run `go build`.
+Clone the repo and run `cargo build -r`.